Investing for Beginners: Complete Guide to Getting Started

 CDs, or certificates of deposit, are among the lowest-risk investments.
 You agree to let a bank or financial institution hold onto your money in exchange for a guaranteed interest rate.

 CDs have a fixed term length and a maturity date.
 You lock funds in a CD for a certain time, usually three months to five years.
 You’ll face a penalty for withdrawing funds early.
-After the term ends, you’ll get your initial investment back, plus a little interest.
+After the term ends, you’ll get your initial investment back, plus interest.

 Because the risk is low, so is the reward.
 CD rates may earn only slightly more interest than high-yield savings accounts.